iamvickynguyen/Cpp-Primer-Notes-and-Solutions/chapter7/README.md

 > Encapsulation is the separation of the interface and implementation.
 In C++, it hides the implementation details by putting the implementation in the private part of a class

 > It is useful because users cannot change the state of an encapsulated object, and the implementation part can be changed without requiring changes in the user-level code

+### Exercise 7.25

+Can Screen safely rely on the default versions of copy and assignment?
+If so, why?
+If not, why not?

+> Yes because synthesized versions of copy and assignment work correctly for classes that have vector or string members